gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

-If you've never been on the other side of the interview process, and you're concerned about "being caught" asking the same questions to multiple interviewers, don't be: I've done quite a few interviews now, and I've never once had a discussion with a co-interviewer that ended up revealing anything the candidate asked.
-This is just not how these things go.
-Even if you did somehow interview for a company where people discuss interviews in such details that they end up comparing notes on which questions you ask, if they hold that against you, you probably don't want to work there.
+If you've never been on the other side of the interview process, and you're concerned about "being caught" asking the same questions to multiple interviewers, don't be.
+Even if you did somehow interview for a company where people discuss interviews in such details that they end up comparing notes on which questions you asked, if they hold that against you, you probably don't want to work there.

 Some candidates just tell me point blank that they don't have any questions.
 This is obviously not great either: on the one hand, you're squandering an